 This manual has been prepared to train the student to become a Concrete Tester.
 The manual discusses the various tests performed on plastic portland cement concrete, for Illinois Department of Transportation (herein referred to as "IDOT" or the "Department"), Quality Control/Quality Assurance (QC/QA) projects.
 The manual is intended only to provide basic information to perform tests, and shall not be used to replace the Department's "Manual of Test Procedures for Materials."
 The Manual of Test Procedures for Materials shall have precedence when determining the correct method to perform a test.
-This manual is applicable for the April 1, 2016, Standard Specifications for Road and Bridge Construction (link embedded) and the Supplemental Specification and Recurring Special Provisions, Adopted: January 1, 2017 (link embedded).
+The most recent version of the Standard Specifications for Road and Bridge Construction and the Supplemental Specification and Recurring Special Provisions should always be referenced.